 What is an Individual Voluntary Arrangement?

-An IVA allows you to repay a percentage of your debts over 5-years.
-Under the terms of the IVA you will make a single monthly payment that you are able to afford for up to 5-years; at the end of the IVA term you will be debt free.
+An IVA is a formal legally binding agreement which allows you make payments towards your debts, over 5-years.
+Under the terms of the IVA you will make a single monthly payment to creditors, the amount is a percentage of what you owed and is an affordable amount that was negotiated with your creditors, at the end of the IVA term you will be debt free.

 An individual voluntary arrangement (IVA) or VA is a formal insolvency process that helps an individual resolve significant debt whereby a deal with the unsecured creditors is proposed to repay the debt over a maximum of five years.
 The key advantage of an IVA is that it normally involves a substantial discount on the original debt of up to 80 %.

 IVAs can be used as an alternative to personal Bankruptcy and are particularly suited to deal with sole trader businesses or a partnership suffering financial distress.

 - Intended to encourage creative, flexible and practical ways to avoid liquidation or bankruptcy

 - They encourage creditors to work with you to everyone’s benefit

 - They allow a period of protection to implement improvements to business of personal cash flow

 Losing your home and bankruptcy are not inevitable with insolvency.
 Even where your liabilities are considerably more than your assets.
 As any experienced insolvency practitioner will explain.
 The starting point is persuading creditors to agree to a practical and achievable individual voluntary arrangement (IVA).
 No more nightmares, just realistic help to get you back on track

 - If your IVA is approved, creditors who vote against your proposal or who do not vote at all are still bound by it.